raspberrypilearning/sensory-gadget/en/step_1.md

 ![desc](images/night-sky.PNG)

 **The buzzy bee**
-The bee's wings have kitchen foil on the back of them and when pressed down they connect to another piece of foil on the card - this makes a buzzer play a note.
+The bee's wings have kitchen foil on the back of them and when pressed down they connect to another piece of foil on the card — this makes a buzzer play a note.
 Each wing plays a different sound.
 A potentiometer controls a blue LED on the bee's tail.
 ![desc](images/buzy-bee.png)

 **Picosaber**
 Pressing the button lights the blade of the saber and starts the buzzers making a humming sound.
 Turning the potentiometer changes the colour of the blade and pitch of the hum.
 Turning the potentiometer all the way down plays a 'power-down sound' then switches off the lights and buzzers.
 ![desc](images/picosaber.png)

-**Digital Candle**
+**Digital candle**
-The RGBLED is on a loop that appears like a flickering flame.
+The RGB LED is on a loop that appears like a flickering flame.
 Blowing on the candle causes a foil contact to another contact on the candle and stop the loop.
 After a while, the loop restarts.

 ![desc](images/candle.gif)